Who We Are. Who Are We?

 Having the time to get from point A to point B is a crucial part of long-term travel.
 We can say that our style is largely built around that.
 We have no desire, nor feel any need to commit ourselves to pre-booked accommodation.
 In fact we never book any accommodation, sights, tours or transport.
 Hotels are cheaper than hostels for a couple sharing.

 As for meals, we eat from street vendors and local restaurants.
 Even on the coast we are able to find seafood cheap just by dining alongside the locals.
-On our initial year on the road the need to linger in spots overcame us; weeks in Mexico City and a month in Quetzaltenango, Guatemala.
+During that initial year on the road the need to linger in spots overcame us; weeks in Mexico City and a month in Quetzaltenango, Guatemala.
 While returning North we revisited cities or towns just because we had a good meal or a decent hotel room there, or perhaps we had more to see.
 It’s safe to say we did quite a bit of aimless drifting and we had a blast.
 That style will see us through as we continue with our travels.

 Even without the need to forecast every detail of our trip we are able to do it cheap – $15 each per day is our budget with the odd extreme day ($20 each per day) thrown in on either end.
 Live simple and save a lot, or at least try.
 Wander more and wonder more.
 Have no expectations.
 Live on the brink.
 Realize you may or may not be amazed each day.
 Be alright with that.